Mesh Augmentation of LoRaWAN-based IoT Networks: Message Forwarding

 \subsubsection{Tunneled Adaptive Data Rate}

-The LoRaWAN standard has an Adaptive Data Rate (ADR) feature that allows the Server to adjust an ED’s Data Rate (DR) by adjusting the Spreading Factor (SF) and transmit power so that it can most efficiently connect to the Gateway.
-This is done in three main steps per the standard:
+The LoRaWAN standard has an Adaptive Data Rate (ADR) feature which allows the Server to adjust an ED’s Data Rate (DR) value, namely the spreading factor and transmit power, so that it can most efficiently connect to the Gateway.
+If the ED is close to the gateway and has excess SNR compared to what is required, the server instructs the ED to lower its power and/or SF, and vice versa.
+The details of ADR include more features, and can be found in~\cite{loraallianceTS001104LoRaWAN}.